hajar746/odin-recipies/README.md

 # The Flavorsmith

 basic recipe website
-use basic html, css and some javaScript to make this website
+made using html, css and some javaScript

 Arrow by Flaticon from Creartive
 Dessert and Fork icons created by smashingstocks - Flaticon